-MRI is helpful to rule out occult fracture but cannot be relied upon for assessing viability of femoral head after fracture.
+MRI is helpful to rule out an occult fracture but cannot be relied upon for assessing the viability of femoral head after fracture.

 It is also helpful to rule out occult fracture and when a stress fracture, tumor, or infection is suggested.

 If the stress fractures are identified early and fracture is uncomplicated fractures rest and reversal any training errors may help to prevent progression of the fracture.

 Compression stress fractures are more stable can be treated nonoperatively.